tinuzz/wp-plugin-trackserver/README.md

 Example: [tsmap gpx=/url/for/file.gpx user=jim track=10,99 color=red,blue,green,yellow]

-In this case, the GPX track will be yellow, Jim's live track will be green and tracks 10 and 99 will be red and blue respectively.
+In this case, due to the evaluation order, the GPX track will be yellow, Jim's live track will be green and tracks 10 and 99 will be red and blue respectively.

 In a feature request I was asked to make it possible to draw just a marker on the last known location, and not draw a track at all.
 Use 'markers' and 'opacity' to